-The skull symbol held special meaning in religion, art and the world of decorative design throughout history, it is typical in different traditions, to repetitively observe the use and wearing of skulls.
-There are multiple meanings around the item, and today we will talk about some representations that involve this mythical image.
+Throughout history, the skull symbol held special meaning in religion, art and the world of decorative design, it is typical in different traditions, to repetitively observe the use and wearing of skulls, there are multiple meanings around the item, and today we will talk about some representations that involve this mythical image.

 First, maybe you are asking, where does it come from?
 Well, it is common to see it featured into the myths of cultures from the Aztec or Mayan to the tribal grouping of North America.
 And it is also seeing in Indian, Buddhism, Celtic and other traditions that we will be explaining about in this article.